-Founded in 1999 and doing business in the highway concession, urban mobilit, airports and services segments, Grupo CCR is a national and international reference, having been responsible for inaugurating BM&FBovespa’s New Market Exchange.
+Established in 1999 to operate in the segments of highway concession, urban mobility, airports and services, Grupo CCR is a national and international benchmark and was responsible for the first trading in B3 Novo Mercado, formerly BM&FBovespa.

-The company is responsible for 3,265 km of highway roads in the states of São Paulo, Rio de Janeiro, Paraná and Mato Grosso do Sul, under the management of the following concessionaire companies: CCR NovaDutra (SP-RJ), CCR ViaLagos (RJ), CCR RodoNorte (PR), CCR AutoBAn (SP), CCR ViaOeste (SP), CCR RodoAnel (SP), CCR SPVias (SP), Renovias (SP) and CCR MSVia (MS).
-The Group was also responsible for the first highway concession contract in the country, with CCR Ponte, which was responsible for managing the Rio-Niterói Bridge from June 1995 to May 31, 2015.
+Grupo CCR is responsible for 3,265 kilometers of the national highways under concession, in the States of São Paulo, Rio de Janeiro, Paraná and Mato Grosso do Sul, under the management of concessionaires CCR NovaDutra (SP-RJ), CCR ViaLagos (RJ), CCR RodoNorte (PR), CCR AutoBAn (SP), CCR ViaOeste (SP), CCR RodoAnel (SP), CCR SPVias (SP), Renovias (SP), and CCR MSVia (MS).
+It was also responsible for the first highway concession agreement in Brazil, through CCR Ponte, responsible for the Rio-Niterói Bridge between June 1995 and May 31, 2015.

-The Group also holds a shareholding interest in concessionaire ViaRio, which is responsible for the construction and operation of the Transolympic Expressway, in Rio de Janeiro.
+It also comprises the shareholding control of concessionaire ViaRio, in charge of the construction and operation of the Transolímpica Express Corridor, in Rio de Janeiro State.

-Additionally, Grupo CCR is also present in the passenger transportation segment through concessionaires ViaQuatro, CCR Barcas and CCR Metrô Bahia, respectively responsible for operating São Paulo Subway Line 4-Yellow, passenger transportation by ferry in Rio de Janeiro and the Salvador and Lauro de Freitas subway system, in addition to an equity stake in the concession VLT Carioca (Light Rail System), which interconnects the port region with downtown Rio de Janeiro.
+Grupo CCR also operates in the passenger transportation segment through concessionaires ViaQuatro, ViaMobilidade, CCR Barcas and CCR Metrô Bahia, responsible for, respectively, the operation of Line 4 – Yellow of the São Paulo City Subway, Line 5 – Purple of the São Paulo City Subway and Line 17 – Gold of the São Paulo City Monorail System, passenger waterway transportation in the Rio de Janeiro State and subway system in the cities of Salvador and Lauro de Freitas, in addition to the participation in the concession of VLT Carioca (Light Rail Vehicle), which will interconnect the port region and downtown Rio de Janeiro.

-The Group entered the airport sector in 2012 with the acquisition of shareholding interests in the international airports of Quito (Ecuador), San José (Costa Rica) and Curaçao.
-In Brazil, it owns concessionaire BH Airport, which is responsible for managing the International Airport of Belo Horizonte, in Minas Gerais.
-In 2015, the Group acquired TAS (Total Airport Services), a US-based airport services company.
+In 2012, Grupo CCR began its operations in the airport sector through the acquisition of the interest equity in the concessionaires owned by the international airports in Quito (Ecuador), San José (Costa Rica) and Curaçao.
+In Brazil, owns concessionaire BH Airport, engaged in the management of the Belo Horizonte International Airport, in Minas Gerais State.
+In 2015, Grupo CCR acquired TAS (Total Airport Services), US company that provides airport services.